Ali Baba Taj: World Poetry Festival

-Ali Baba Taj represented Pakistan in the World Poetry Festival held in Kolkata, India in 2008.
+Taj represented Pakistan at the World Poetry Festival held in Kolkata, India, in 2008.
 He also attended the second Daryanagar poetry fair at Cox's Bazar in Bangladesh in 2010.

-Visits for Cultural and Peace mission
+Visits for cultural and peace mission

-Ali Baba Taj has visited India several times for academic and literary purposes.
-His aim on these visits is to foster love and peace in humankind, especially between the people of Pakistan and India.
+Taj has visited India several times for academic and literary purposes.
+His aim on these visits has been to foster love and peace in humankind, especially between the people of Pakistan and India.
 He has met with scholars, poets, writers and other social and peace activists during these peace missions.